sushantawalekar/user_data_app/README.md

 Since a ZAF V2 app is free to implement its own system, we have tried several approaches and looked at how the [App scaffold](https://github.com/zendesk/app_scaffold) had merged different systems together.

 * dist/
   * An empty folder that needs *no* input from the developer.
-It's contents comes from webpack.
+Its content comes from webpack.
 Point your ZAT server to this folder: `zat server -p dist/`.
 * spec/
   * The (mocha with karma on Chrome) specs in this folder test the `src/javascript/` files.
 These test run in ChromeHeadless as defined by `karma.conf.js`.
 * src/